tanish35/tanish35/README.md

 # Hey, I'm Tanish Majumdar! 👋

 <!-- Introduction -->
-I'm a first-year IT student at Jadavpur University with a passion for coding, and exploring the world of technology.
+I'm a 2nd-year IT student at Jadavpur University with a passion for coding, and exploring the world of technology.

 <!-- Languages Used -->
 ## 💻 Languages Used